hypertrace/hypertrace-docs-website/src/pages/use-cases/index.md

 template: docs
 ---
 ## Root cause analysis
-Customers contact you with a request or application ID that failed.
-Hypertrace can show all the services, endpoints and backends that request hit along the way, contextualizing any errors that occurred.
-When a root cause becomes evident, you can drill into that endpoint or backend and see if the problem was overall or specific to that request.
-Hypertrace points you at the root cause faster.
+A customer contacts you with a request or application ID that failed.
+Hypertrace can display all of the services, endpoints and backends that request hit along the way, contextualizing any errors that occurred.
+When you find the root cause, you can drill into that endpoint or backend and see if the problem was specific to that request.
+Hypertrace points you to the root cause faster.

 <hr />